Pat Oliphant: Style

 Oliphant's earliest cartoons in Australia often mimicked the style of his elders, but his mature style is easily identifiable and distinctive.
-His caricatured subjects are immediately recognizable and are made "grotesque" through "extreme distortion."
+His caricatured subjects are immediately recognizable and are made "grotesque" through "extreme distortion".
 He is recognized for his skilled drafting, and for his innovative use of the horizontal format in editorial cartoons.
 As Rick Marschall noted in 1999, "Oliphant offered a style totally his own and revolutionary in the field.
 The Oliphant look—long-faced characters, sparse use of icons and labels, arresting 'camera angles'—still dominates the field, at least in the minds of cartoonists who aspire to Oliphant's unflagging brilliance."
-Curator Harry Katz has called him "one of history's finest comic artists."
+Curator Harry Katz has called him "one of history's finest comic artists".

-Oliphant has specialized in caricaturing American presidents, and multiple exhibitions have featured his work organized by presidential administration.
-He developed specific tropes for various presidents: His dark, brooding Nixon is sometimes depicted naked and ashamed, covering his privates like Adam and Eve, and at other times making the "Victory" sign.
+Oliphant specialized in caricaturing United States presidents, and multiple exhibitions have featured his work organized chronologically or respectively by presidential administration.
+He developed specific tropes for various presidents: His dark, brooding Richard Nixon is sometimes depicted naked and ashamed, covering his privates like Adam and Eve, and at other times making the "Victory" sign.
 Oliphant regularly portrayed the accident-prone Gerald Ford with a bandage on his forehead.
 His fondness for Ronald Reagan did not prevent him from portraying the president as an oblivious buffoon in a parody of one of his films.
-George H. W. Bush sometimes appears clutching a handbag and at other times is swathed in cloth as "Bush of Arabia."
-During the Clinton administration, Oliphant regularly used Socks the cat and Buddy the dog as a sort of "Greek chorus" to comment on the events.
-He famously portrayed Barack Obama as an Easter Island head worshiped by voters.
+George H. W. Bush sometimes appears clutching a handbag and at other times is swathed in cloth as "Bush of Arabia".
+During the Bill Clinton administration, Oliphant regularly used Socks the cat and Buddy the dog as a sort of "Greek chorus" to comment on the events.
+He famously portrayed Barack Obama as an Easter Island head worshipped by voters.
 Oliphant found that it took time to find the right look for a new president, noting, "I hate changes of Administrations.
 It takes six months to 'get' a new man."